 Causes the evacuation of any occupants located in the building or structure.

-Results in the deployment and use of a fire extinguisher.A of these rules
+Results in the deployment and use of a fire extinguisher.

+Mandatory Reporting

+Reporting to the Division shall be submitted to the Division in the format defined by Division policy.

+Fire Watch

+The Business Entity shall notify the Fire and Life Safety Code Officials whenever a fire watch is initiated or completed.

+Fire Watch shall follow the Fire Code Official's Codes, Standards, policies, and procedures.

+Fire Watch shall follow the Life Safety Code Official's Codes, Standards, policies, and procedures.

+Building Evacuation and Relocation

+The Business Entity shall notify the Building, Fire, and Life Safety Code Officials as soon as practicable whenever a building is evacuated and the occupants have been relocated.
+Notification shall include the details of where the occupants have been relocated to.

+Natural and Manmade Disaster

+The Business Entity shall notify the Building, Fire, and Life Safety Code Officials as soon as practicable whenever a building has been affected by natural and/or manmade disasters, to include any fire that occurs on the property of the Business Entity as described in Article 10.2.4 of these rules.

-ARTICLE 10 – BUILDING CODE AND FIRE CODE INSPECTOR QUALIFICATION
+ARTICLE 11 – BUILDING CODE AND FIRE CODE INSPECTOR QUALIFICATION

-Building Code and Fire Code Inspectors shall be certified in accordance with the provisions of 8 CCR 1507-101 (BUILDING AND FIRE CODE ADOPTION AND CERTIFICATION OF INSPECTORS FOR FIRE & LIFE SAFETY PROGRAMS ADMINISTERED BY THE STATE OF COLORADO).
+Building Code, Fire Code, and Special Inspectors shall be certified in accordance with the provisions of 8 CCR 1507-101 (BUILDING AND FIRE CODE ADOPTION AND CERTIFICATION OF INSPECTORS FOR FIRE & LIFE SAFETY PROGRAMS ADMINISTERED BY THE STATE OF COLORADO).

-Duties of Third-Party Inspectors
+Duties of Delegated Building Inspectors

-Third-Party Inspectors contracted by the Business Entity shall conduct the required inspections and require corrections or modifications as necessary to ensure that a building or structure is constructed in conformity with the Building Code adopted by the Division.
+Delegated Building Inspectors contracted by the Business Entity shall conduct the required inspections and require corrections or modifications as necessary to ensure that a building or structure is constructed in conformity with the Building Code adopted by the Division.

-Third-Party Inspectors contracted by the Business Entity shall enforce only the codes adopted by the Division.
+Delegated Building Inspectors contracted by the Business Entity shall enforce only the codes adopted by the Division.

 The Business Entity shall only use inspectors that are qualified by the Division to work on Health Facility projects.

-Third-Party Inspectors contracted by the Business Entity shall send copies of their inspection reports to the Division.
+Delegated Building Inspectors contracted by the Business Entity shall send copies of their inspection reports to the Division.

-If all inspections are not completed and a building requires immediate occupancy, and if the Business Entity has passed the appropriate inspections that indicate there are no life safety issues, the qualified Third-Party Inspectors contracted by the Business Entity shall notify the Division of the same.
+If all inspections are not completed and a building requires immediate occupancy, and if the Business Entity has passed the appropriate inspections that indicate there are no life safety issues, the Delegated Building Inspectors contracted by the Business Entity shall notify the Division of the same.
 Upon this notice, the Division may issue a Temporary Certificate of Occupancy to allow the Business Entity to occupy the buildings and structures.

-Applicants for Third-Party Inspection Certification must complete the process as defined by the Division.
+Applicants for Delegated Building Inspection Certification must complete the process as defined by the Division.